 Facts and Figures

 There were over six million Child Trust Funds issued, with an average value of c. £1,900 - that’s about £11.6 billion in total.
-The Government contributed c. £3.3 billion in total to open the accounts, family contributions accounted for another c.
+The Government contributed c. £3.3 billion in total to open the accounts (the table below shows how this related to birth dates and the child’s circumstances), family contributions accounted for another c.
 2.5 billion, and the remaining £5.8 billion came from growth in the value of investments over the years.

 Parents were invited to open a Child Trust Fund for each child born in the UK between 1 September 2002 and 2 January 2011, as soon as possible after birth.
 4.4 million children had accounts opened by their parents, of which 3.1 million were invested in the ‘kite-marked’ Stakeholder investment accounts (see ‘What is a CTF?), 1 million as cash deposit accounts and just under 300,000 as non-Stakeholder investment accounts, many of which were self-select.
 A further 1.7 million accounts were opened by HM Revenue & Customs as ‘Revenue-Allocated’ Stakeholder investment accounts because their parents hadn’t taken action before their first birthday.